 College of Architecture and Environmental Design

 The College of Architecture and Environmental Design takes a “learn by doing” approach.
-The school was ranked third in the undergraduate programs in the 2012 Design Intelligence survey ranking public and private degree programs nationally.
+The school was ranked third in the undergraduate programs in the 2012 Design Intelligence survey, ranking public and private degree programs nationally.
 It ranked especially high in construction methods and materials, sustainable design practices and principles, cross-disciplinary teamwork, analysis and planning, and computer applications.
-They place a high priority on providing the best tools for students to accomplish their leaning, and classes are mixed with both applied and theoretical-based learning.
+They place a high priority on providing the best tools for students to accomplish their learning: classes are mixed with both applied and theoretical-based learning.
 The curriculum requires proficiency in various architectural software programs that may run on only one platform, so students need easy access to both Mac and Windows.

 Instructor and Student Choice